intel-analytics/ipex-llm/docs/mddocs/Quickstart/llamacpp_portable_zip_gpu_quickstart.md

 ### Step 1: Download and Unzip

-Download IPEX-LLM Llama.cpp portable zip for Windows users from the [link](https://github.com/intel/ipex-llm/releases/tag/v2.2.0-nightly).
+Download IPEX-LLM llama.cpp portable zip for Windows users from the [link](https://github.com/intel/ipex-llm/releases/tag/v2.2.0-nightly).

 Then, extract the zip file to a folder.